stephenh/stephenh.github.com/_posts/2012-09-15-sane-rich-uis.markdown

 So, now let's try and refactor this code to being more declarative.

-In taking on a declarative mindset, we want to think, without reacting to user input, how can we declare that some behavior of our UI should just happen?
+In taking on a declarative mindset, we want to think, without reacting to user input (e.g. event callbacks), how can we declare that some behavior of our UI should just happen?

 For example, let's think of the behaviors of our tabs: